ibm-cloud-docs/cis/logpush.md

       For an IBM Cloud Logs service, the user or the service ID must be granted the **Sender** IAM role.
       {: important}

    * IBM Cloud Object Storage - Enter the Cloud Object Storage instance, bucket information (name and region), bucket path (_optional_).
-Then, orgalize logs into daily folders (_optional_).
+Then, organize logs into daily folders (_optional_).

       Destination values for IBM Cloud Object Storage must be unique.
 It is recommended to use a bucket path to avoid conflicts.